 Before filing your complaint, you may contact BWATC’s ADA Coordinator to discuss your concerns at 810-966-4214 or via email at firstname.lastname@example.org.
 The ADA Coordinator can look into the issue and try to come up with an acceptable resolution to the situation.

 You can file a complaint against BWATC using the following procedures:

-- File a written complaint with BWATC’s ADA Coordinator as soon as possible, but no later than 60 calendar days after the alleged violation.
+- File a written complaint with BWATC’s ADA Coordinator as soon as possible.
 A complaint template is attached as Attachment A.

 - The written complaint should be submitted by the grievant and/or designee to:BWATC